faris-soepangat/AI-Assignments/README.md

 # AI-Assignments
-Projects I've worked on in my Aritificial Intelligence class
+Assignments I've worked on in my Aritificial Intelligence class